Code-Institute-Submissions/iKelvvv-MS2/README.md

 -   The placeholder text for the contact form popup modal to close to the left and top side, making the character of the input text hard to read.
 The was rectified by adding padding to the left side and padding to the top for the message input.

--   The background animation is not displaying in Safari.
+-   The background animation is not displaying in Safari on web view but is working on mobile and tablet.

 <a name="credits"></a>